Preliminary tasks

 Make a pull request and have it merged.

-Be careful: changing the version number has impacts on UI tests.
-You need to update the Distribution API to acknowledge the new version even though it does not exist yet, to allow UI tests to run.
-Submit a PR similar to this example to do so.
+Be careful: changing the version number impacts UI tests.
+To allow UI tests to run, you need to update the Distribution API to acknowledge the new version even though it does not exist yet.
+To do so, submit a PR similar to this example.

 This step requires special rights.